MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/list-class.md

 ### <a name="remarks"></a>Açıklamalar

-Bir tür `const_reference` bir öğenin değerini değiştirmek için kullanılamaz.
+Bir tür `const_reference`, bir öğenin değerini değiştirmek için kullanılamaz.

 ### <a name="example"></a>Örnek